vmware-tanzu/velero/design/unified-repo-and-kopia-integration/unified-repo-and-kopia-integration.md

     pod-uid: 2858c332-b3d6-4985-b0e6-6ecbbf1d0284
     pvc-uid: b17f03a0-b6f9-4ddf-95e6-59a85e67aada
     volume: volume1
-    legacy-mode: true
+    uploader-type: restic
 ```
  **"Kopia"**: it means Velero will use Kopia uploader to do the pod volume backup (so it will use Unified Repository as the backup target).
-Therefore, the Velero server deployment and PodVolumeBackup daemonset will be created as below:
+Therefore, the Velero server deployment and VeleroNodeAgent daemonset will be created as below:
   ```
     spec:
       containers:
       - args:
         - server
         - --features=
-        - debug
-        - --legacy=false
+        - --uploader-type=kopia
         command:
         - /velero
 ```